Syed-Abdul-Mateen/endpoint-ransomware-analysis-engine/README.md

 ![Status](https://img.shields.io/badge/status-Active-brightgreen)

 A modular ransomware behavior monitoring system that watches folders for suspicious file activity like content changes or encrypted renaming.
-Built using Python with `watchdog`, a clean logging system, and flexible core logic — ideal for security awareness, labs, and research.
+Built using Python with `watchdog`, a clean logging system, and flexible core logic, ideal for security awareness, labs, and research.

 ---